iosmanRJ/AIBaltazar.jl/README.md

 # AIBaltazar.jl

-Talk to ChatGPT from the Julia REPL!
+Talk to ChatGPT (gpt-4, gpt-3.5-turbo or gpt-3.5-turbo-16k) from the Julia REPL!

 It's as simple as `using AIBaltazar` and entering the shell with `}`:
 ```julia